No. 8 Virginia Tech beats Louisville for 1st ACC crown - WTOP News

 BIG PICTURE

 Louisville: The Cardinals started the year ranked No. 7 but fell out of the poll before December and had remained unranked the rest of the year.
 But they entered this game having gone 7-2 since the start of February, with both losses coming to the Fighting Irish.
-That put them within reach of potentially hosting opening-round NCAA Tournament games, but they couldn’t quite complete their run to ACC title No. 2.
+That has put them within reach of potentially hosting opening-round NCAA Tournament games,.

 Virginia Tech: The Hokies lost since falling Jan.
 26 at now-No. 13 Duke.
 That included a road win at No. 18 North Carolina on Kitley’s last-second shot last week, then romps against Miami and the Blue Devils through the first two games in Greensboro before cutting down the nets Sunday.
 They’ll carry all that momentum into the NCAAs.